A Survey of Model Architectures in Information Retrieval: Emerging Directions and Challenges

 From the model training perspective, recent efforts have abstracted away the details of retrieval models, treating retrieval as static tools and instead focusing on improving the capabilities of LLM-based search agents.
 For example, many recent efforts aim to train LRMs to use search tools more effectively via reinforcement learning or specialized fine-tuning~\citep[\interalia]{li2025searcho1agenticsearchenhancedlargereasoningmodels,jin2025searchr1trainingllmstoreasonandleveragesearchengines,li2025webthinker,chen2025learningtoreasonwithsearchforllmsviareinforcementlearning,wu-etal-2025-webwalker,wu2025webdancer}.
 This approach is central to agentic frameworks that orchestrate tool use for complex task completion~\citep{wu2023autogen,shinn2023reflexion,asai2024selfrag}.
 Despite this exciting progress, key limitations remain.
 To enable retrievers' reasoning capability often requires strong backbone models (e.g., 7B scale), which can be infeasible for production systems.
 Even larger models (e.g., 32B scale) augmented with retrieval and trained via expensive reinforcement learning~\citep{jin2025searchr1trainingllmstoreasonandleveragesearchengines,chen2025learningtoreasonwithsearchforllmsviareinforcementlearning} still sometimes underperform simpler baselines with query decomposition and chain-of-thought prompting~\citep{khot2023decomposedprompting,trivedi-etal-2023-interleavingretrievalwithchainofthoughtreasoning}.
 A key open question is how to endow retrievers with strong reasoning capabilities using lightweight, scalable models.
 Another challenge lies in the joint optimization of retrievers and language models within a unified, reasoning-aware framework.
 Lastly, the human factors of applying such autonomous search agents remain to be studied.
+We refer readers to~\citep{singh2025agenticragsurvey,liang2025reasoningrag,xi2025surveyofllmbaseddeepsearchagents,lin2025comprehensivesurveyreinforcementlearningbased} for more comprehensive reviews of this topic.